pbuckner/x-plane_plugins/XPython/docs/source/development/modules/plugin.rst

 .. py:function::  enableFeature(feature, enable=1)

+ :param str feature: feature name to be enabled/disabled
+ :return: None, but see note

  This routine enables or disables a *feature* for your plugin.
 This will change the running behavior of X-Plane and your plugin in some way, depending on the feature.